deng-rui/Command-Extension/README.md

 PVP:
 1.Limit the number of team generating units
 2.Limit the accumulated building quantity of the team
+3.Save the player team of this game - suitable for players with short retention time

 General function
 1.Semi automatic recognition map game mode can be changed automatically
 2.Vote